laktek/punch2/README.md

 * Built-in support for Tailwind
 * Built-in support for TypeScript, JS imports
 * Automatic asset minification and fingerprinting
+* Only build assets that are used in pages
 * Easy RSS feed generation
 * Serve multiple websites with different domains (with SSL)
 * On-demand Rendering on server-side